A lot of abusive men use relentlessness as one of their most powerful tactics.

 I find that this kind of vise-grip approach, where the man just keeps tightening up the pressure until the woman cracks, is especially common regarding sex.
 When a man bullies you into sexual contact that you didn’t want, or into a specific sexual act that you didn’t want, that’s sexual assault, not lovemaking.
 And you didn’t “let him do it”; he coerced you.

-You can’t change your abusive partner, but you can stop blaming yourself for the effects of his actions.
+Ultimately, you can’t change your abusive partner, but you can stop blaming yourself for the effects of his actions.
 You can’t make him stop, but do your best to at least silence that critic that has taken up residence in your own head.
 You don’t deserve to be blamed.